The English phrasal verb TAKE APART has the following meanings:

 (transitive) This phrasal verb is used when you dismantle something into its component pieces.
 It is when a machine (or device etc.) is separated into different parts, sometimes in order to find out what is wrong with it.
 Disassemble and dismantle are synonyms of take apart.

-- The mechanic had to take the motor apart to see what was making the noise.
+- The mechanic had to took the motor apart to see what was making the noise.

 - They had to take the bed apart because it wouldn’t fit through the door.